GeekFunkLabs/fluidpatcher/docs/concepts/ladspa.md

   Required if the file contains multiple plugins

 `audio`
-: A list of audio port names, with inputs listed first and outputs last Partial names may be used if they uniquely identify a port The aliases `mono` and `stereo` correspond to the layouts `Input, Output` and `Input L, Input R, Output L, Output R`
+: A list of audio port names, with inputs listed first and outputs last.
+  Partial names may be used if they uniquely identify a port.
+  The aliases `mono` and `stereo` correspond to the layouts `Input, Output` and `Input L, Input R, Output L, Output R`